go-delve/delve/Documentation/usage/dlv_connect.md

 ### Synopsis

 Connect to a running headless debug server with a terminal client.
+Prefix with 'unix:' to use a unix domain socket.

 ```
 dlv connect addr [flags]